wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 You can see your address created and printed in the screen, then you can press `Ctrl+C` to exit.

-You will get a keystore file with three crypto key words in your path `~/.wanchain/pluto/keystore/` in Ubuntu or `~/Library/Wanchain/pluto/keystore/` in Mac OS.
+You will get a keystore file with three crypto key words in your path `~/.wanchain/testnet/keystore/` in Ubuntu or `~/Library/Wanchain/testnet/keystore/` in Mac OS.

 And you can use a command to get the `Address Public Key` and `G1 Public Key` of your account.

 ```
-$ gwan --pluto console --exec "personal.showPublicKey('Your Address', 'Your Password')"
+$ gwan --testnet console --exec "personal.showPublicKey('Your Address', 'Your Password')"

 // Or run after ipc attach
 $ personal.showPublicKey('Your Address', 'Your Password')